 8. Test your keyboard.
 Now that all of the keys are back on your keyboard, plug it into your computer and test all of the keys.
 You can use the site KeyboardTester.com (opens in new tab) to do so as it makes an audible click each time a key is pressed and shows which keys have been tested.

 If you want to learn more about mechanical keyboards, check out this guide on mechanical keyboard switches or maybe you’re just wondering why you want a mechanical keyboard in the first place.
 Have a membrane keyboard or laptop keyboard that needs a quick cleaning?
 This is how to clean a keyboard in less than 5 minutes.
+Want to clean smudges off your monitor?
+Read how to clean a computer screen.
 For general software tips, why not start off by reading how to zip a file or folder on Windows and Mac.

 If you're looking at tidying up and have messy cables lying around — you can check out how I used this simple hack to tame my tangled box of cables.